taindb/CoroutinesBasic/README.md

 # CoroutinesBasic
-A few example of coroutines on Android.
+A few examples of coroutines on Android.